hapax/hapax.github.io/outreach.md

   series for π) and applications (subliming spheres, self-similar spirals, and sandpiles). -->
 - [*Dimensional analysis and black holes*](assets/dimensional-analysis.pdf)
 (2019).
-An in-depth introduction to dimensional analysis, starring black hole thermodynamics.
+An in-depth introduction to dimensional analysis, fundamental constants, and black hole thermodynamics.

 #### Outreach